 The leopard-like spots and exciting colors of the venustus cichlid will surely stand out in your tank.
 You’ll need a big one, though—these guys get nearly 10 inches once they’re mature and need a 125-gallon tank, minimum.
 Since they are mildly aggressive, you have to be careful when you’re pairing them with other fish.

 10. African Butterfly Peacock Cichlid

 Named after an insect, bird, and fish, the African butterfly peacock cichlid is a banded beauty.
 Don’t let their good looks deter you—they are very easy to maintain.
-These semi-aggressive fish grow to approximately eight inches and need to live in a 55-gallon aquarium.
+These semi-aggressive fish grow to approximately 8 inches and need to live in a 55-gallon aquarium.

 11. Flavescent Peacock

-Otherwise known as the Grant’s peacock, the flavescent peacock is a yellow, silver, and brown-banded fish with a bright blue head.
+Otherwise known as Grant’s peacock, the flavescent peacock is a yellow, silver, and brown-banded fish with a bright blue head.
 These fish can get along with tankmates, but make sure there are no smaller fish around.
-These guys grow up to six inches and need a 55-gallon tank to swim freely.
+These guys grow up to 6 inches and need a 55-gallon tank to swim freely.
 They are pretty easy to maintain, so they can work well for beginners.

 12. Sunshine Peacock

 The sunshine peacock is a bright little cutie, spreading beams of yellow all around.
 They have long, flowy fins like other peacock cousins with the classic blue face (in most cases.)
-These guys can grow to reach up to six inches, needing a 55-gallon tank at least.
+These guys can grow to reach up to 6 inches, needing a 55-gallon tank at least.
 They work well for experienced and novice aquarists alike.

 13. Blue Daktari